Learn something new every day

 More Info... by email

-Products made with aluminized steel exhibit the surface characteristics of aluminum with the strength and economic cost of steel.
+Products made with either type exhibit the surface characteristics of aluminum with the strength and economic cost of steel.
 It is available in a variety of forms, including tubing and sheet coil stock, which make it very useful in mass production.
-Stainless and carbon aluminized steels are produced in a variety of grade classifications and sizes, as well.
-When aluminized steel is formed in a sheet stock, it can be easily stamped, broken, and bent to take on a wide variety of forms.
+Stainless and carbon-coated steels are produced in a variety of grade classifications and sizes, as well.
+When aluminum-coated versions are formed in a sheet stock, they can be easily stamped, broken, and bent to take on a wide variety of forms.
 Large coils of the material can also be cut to smaller or custom sizes, depending on the manufacturing purpose.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!